-I have pointed out three areas where it is possible to free employees from tasks that add no value.
+I have pointed out three areas where it is possible to free employees from tasks that add no value, and get effective resource management in projects.
 There are still several things I have not discussed, such as co-locating the project team in a project room and having an agile decision-making process to support the project with strategic decisions.

 My main point has been to show the hidden resource pool that exists in every R&D department.
 But hidden resources can’t just be found in R&D, they are everywhere where knowledge work is being done and where the old fashion principles are used to lead and organize the work.